-We consider 24 editions of Wikipedia including English (EN), Dutch (NL), German (DE), French (FR), Spanish (ES), Italian (IT), Portuguese (PT), Greek (EL), Danish (DA), Swedish (SV), Polish (PL), Hungarian (HU), Russian (RU), Hebrew (HE), Turkish (TR), Arabic (AR), Persian (FA), Hindi (HI), Malaysian (MS), Thai (TH), Vietnamese (VI), Chinese (ZH), Korean (KO), and Japanese (JA).
+We consider 24 different language editions of Wikipedia: English (EN), Dutch (NL), German (DE), French (FR), Spanish (ES), Italian (IT), Portuguese (PT), Greek (EL), Danish (DA), Swedish (SV), Polish (PL), Hungarian (HU), Russian (RU), Hebrew (HE), Turkish (TR), Arabic (AR), Persian (FA), Hindi (HI), Malaysian (MS), Thai (TH), Vietnamese (VI), Chinese (ZH), Korean (KO), and Japanese (JA).
 The Wikipedia data were collected in middle February 2013.
 The overview summary of each Wikipedia is represented in Table 1.

-We understand that our selection of Wikipedia editions does not represent a complete view of all 287 languages of Wikipedia editions.
+We understand that our selection of Wikipedia editions does not represent a complete view of all the 287 languages of Wikipedia editions.
 However, this selection covers most of the largest language editions and allows us to perform quantitative and statistical analysis of important historical figures.
+Among the 20 largest editions (counted by their size, taken at the middle of 2014) we have not considered the following editions: Waray-Waray, Cebuano, Ukrainian, Catalan, Bokmal-Riksmal, and Finish.

-First we ranked all the articles in a given Wikipedia edition by PageRank and 2DRank algorithms, and selected biographic articles about historical figures.
-To identify biographical articles, we considered all articles belonging to 'Category:living people', or to 'Category:Deaths by year' or 'Category:Birth by year' or their subcategories in the English Wikipedia.
-In this way we obtained a list of about 1.1 million biographical articles.
-We identified birth place, birth date, and gender of each selected historical figure based on DBpedia [35] or a manual inspection of the corresponding Wikipedia biographical article, when for the considered historical figure no DBpedia data were available.
-We then started from the list of persons with their biographical article's title on the English Wikipedia, and found the corresponding titles in other language editions using the inter-language links provided by Wikipedia.
+First we ranked all the articles in a given Wikipedia edition by PageRank and 2DRank algorithms, and selected biographical articles about historical figures.
+To identify biographical articles, we considered all articles belonging to "Category:living people", or to "Category:Deaths by year" or "Category:Birth by year" or their subcategories in the English Wikipedia.
+In this way, we obtained a list of about 1.1 million biographical articles.
+We identified birth place, birth date, and gender of each selected historical figure based on DBpedia [38] or a manual inspection of the corresponding Wikipedia biographical article, when for the considered historical figure no DBpedia data were available.
+We then started from the list of persons with their biographical article's title on the English Wikipedia, and found the corresponding titles in other language editions using the inter-language links provided by WikiData.
 Using the corresponding articles, identified by the inter-languages links in different language editions, we extracted the top 100 persons from the rankings of all Wikipedia articles of each edition.
-At the end, for each Wikipedia edition and for each ranking algorithm, we have information of the top 100 historical figures with their corresponding name in the English Wikipedia, their birth place and date, and their gender.
-All 48 lists of the top 100 historical figures in PageRank and 2DRank for the 24 Wikipedia editions and for the two ranking algorithms are represented in [36] and Supporting Information (SI).
-The original network data for each edition are available at [36].
+At the end, for each Wikipedia edition and for each ranking algorithm, we have information about the top 100 historical figures with their corresponding name in the English Wikipedia, their birth place and date, and their gender.
+All 48 lists of the top 100 historical figures in PageRank and 2DRank for the 24 Wikipedia editions and for the two ranking algorithms are represented in [39] and Supporting Information (SI).
+The original network data for each edition are available at [39].
 The automatic extraction of persons from PageRank and 2DRank listings of articles of each edition is performed by using the above whole list of person names in all 24 editions.
-This method implies a significantly higher recall compared to the manual selection of persons from the ranking list of articles for each edition used in [20].
+This method implies a significantly higher recall compared to the manual selection of persons from the ranking list of articles for each edition used in [21].